US added 428,000 jobs in April despite surging inflation

 The economy’s hiring gains have been strikingly consistent in the face of the worst inflation in four decades.
 Employers have added at least 400,000 jobs for 12 straight months.

-At the same time, the April job growth, along with steady wage gains, will help fuel consumer spending and likely keep the Federal Reserve on track to raise borrowing rates sharply to try to slow inflation.
-Early trading Friday in the stock market reflected concern that the strength of the job market will keep wages and inflation high and lead to increasingly heavy borrowing costs for consumers and businesses.
+At the same time, the April job growth, along with steady wage gains, will help fuel consumer spending and likely keep the Federal Reserve on track to raise borrowing rates sharply to fight inflation.
+Early trading Friday in the financial markets reflected concern that the strength of the job market will keep wages and inflation high and lead to increasingly heavy borrowing costs for consumers and businesses.
 Higher loan rates could, in turn, weigh down corporate profits.

 “With labor market conditions still this strong — including very rapid wage growth — we doubt that the Fed is going to abandon its hawkish plans,″ said Paul Ashworth, chief U.S. economist at Capital Economics.

+“We need those people back,’’ said Beth Ann Bovino, chief U.S. economist at S&P Global.

+Bovino noted that some Americans are remaining on the sidelines of the workforce out of lingering concerns about COVID-19 or because of difficulty finding affordable daycare for unvaccinated children.

-Still, at a time when worker shortages have left many companies desperate to hire, employers kept handing out pay raises last month.
+Employers did keep handing out pay raises last month.
 Hourly wages rose 0.3% from March and 5.5% from a year ago.
+But prices are rising faster than pay is.

+“Yes, we saw a bump in wages,” Bovino said.
+But with inflation at 40-year highs “people are still squeezed.”

 Across industries last month, hiring was widespread.
 Factories added 55,000 jobs, the most since last July.
 Warehouses and transportation companies added 52,000, restaurants and bars 44,000, health care 41,000, finance 35,000, retailers 29,000 and hotels 22,000.
 Construction companies, which have been slowed by shortages of labor and supplies, added just 2,000.